What is NIST Compliance?

 NIST Compliance and Cybersecurity

-One of the primary goals of NIST compliance is to enhance cybersecurity within organizations.
+One of the primary goals of NIST compliance is to identify, protect, detect, respond, and recover cybersecurity within organizations.
 Cybersecurity refers to the practices and measures taken to protect computer systems and networked devices from unauthorized access, data breaches, and other cyber threats.
 By adhering to the NIST framework, organizations can establish comprehensive cybersecurity protocols that effectively safeguard their sensitive information.

 NIST compliance helps organizations identify and mitigate potential vulnerabilities, assess risks, and implement appropriate security controls.
 Following the guidelines set forth by NIST ensures that organizations are proactive in addressing cybersecurity concerns and maintaining the confidentiality, integrity, and availability of their data.